MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/01-introduction.md

+---
+lab:
+  title: '# Lab Setup:'
+  description: This training module is built around realistic, scenario‑driven exercises that reflect the responsibilities of modern Operations teams.
+These exercises reflect what Operations teams do daily—coordinating people, projects, safety, and change.
+Copilot strengthens these essential functions by reducing friction, speeding execution, and ensuring that information is accurate, consistent, and actionable.
+  duration: 44 minutes
+  level: 100
+  islab: true
+---

 # # Lab Setup:

 In this module, we'll create prompts for Microsoft 365 Copilot that reference files.
 First, let’s upload all required files to OneDrive to ensure they're accessible throughout the lab.